-There is considerable evidence that volatility is persistent in the short-run but meanreverting in the long-run.
-Our first test to assess whether predictability in the VIX index generates predictability in futures prices employs a univariate regression of VIX futures returns on the prior level of the VIX.
-We use three variants of the independent variable: (i) the level of the VIX at t-1, (ii) the level of the VIX at t-1 minus a long-run trailing (expanding window) mean calculated from daily observations of the VIX from 1990 through t-1 ( $\overline{VIX}{e,t-1}$ ), and (iii) the level of the VIX at t-1 minus a trailing (rolling window) mean, calculated from the prior 36 months of daily observations ( $\overline{VIX}{r,t-1}$ ).
+There is considerable evidence that volatility is persistent in the short-run but mean-reverting in the long-run.8 Our first test to assess whether predictability in the VIX index generates predictability in futures prices employs a univariate regression of VIX futures returns on the prior level of the VIX.
+We use three variants of the independent variable: (i) the level of the VIX at t-1, (ii) the level of the VIX at t-1 minus a long-run trailing (expanding window) mean calculated from daily observations of the VIX from 1990 through t-1 $(\overline{VIX}{e,t-1})$, and (iii) the level of the VIX at t-1 minus a trailing (rolling window) mean, calculated from the prior 36 months of daily observations $(VIX{r,t-1})$.
 Using the long-run trailing mean (ii), takes the perspective that the VIX is mean-reverting back to a historical average.
 Specification (iii), using a rolling mean, accounts for local time variation in expected volatility.
 All specifications are measurable with respect to information at time t and avoid any look-ahead bias.
-To ensure that our results are robust with respect to time horizons, we estimate regressions at daily, weekly and monthly horizons.
+To ensure that our results are robust with respect to time horizons, we estimate regressions using daily, weekly and monthly returns.

-&lt;sup>7 For example, French et al. (1987), Harvey and Whaley (1992), Sheikh (1993), and Grünbichler and Longstaff (1996) present empirical evidence that index volatility follows a mean-reverting process.
+8 For example, French et al. (1987), Harvey and Whaley (1992), Sheikh (1993), and Grünbichler and Longstaff (1996) present empirical evidence that index volatility follows a mean-reverting process.

 The regressions in the first three columns of Table 2 use arithmetic returns and the last three employ continuously compounded returns.
 Panels A, B and C are regressions at daily, weekly and monthly horizons respectively.
 At the daily horizon, the prior level of the VIX has no predictive power for futures returns regardless of whether arithmetic or continuously compounded returns are used.
 Demeaning using either a long-run or rolling average does not change the results.
-The intercepts correspond approximately to the average returns in Table 1 because the prior level of the VIX has no explanatory power; the adjusted $R^2s$ of the regressions are miniscule.
+The intercepts correspond approximately to the average returns in Table 1 because the prior level of the VIX has no explanatory power; the adjusted R^2 s of the regressions are miniscule.

 Results at weekly and monthly horizons follow the same pattern.
 Predictability in futures prices generated by persistence (mean-reversion) in the VIX implies positive (negative) coefficients on the VIX.
-The slopes on the prior levels of the VIX have t-statistics that are well below 2.00.
-Adjusted Rs rise somewhat with longer horizon but remain small, explaining less than 1 percent of the variation in returns.
+The slopes on the prior levels of the VIX have tstatistics that are well below 2.00.
+Adjusted R^2 s rise somewhat with longer horizon but remain small, explaining less than 1 percent of the variation in returns.

-Although we work with the entire history of the VIX futures contract, statistical power poses a possible issue when using weekly or monthly data.
+Although we work with the entire history of the VIX futures contract, statistical power may pose an issue when using weekly or monthly returns.
 To address this, we generate a time series of weekly and monthly returns rolling forward each day.
 We then use these overlapping returns to estimate regressions similar to those in Table 2.
-Although the slopes of these regressions are unbiased, the standard errors are obviously biased downward.
+Although the slopes of these regressions are unbiased, the standard errors are biased downward.
 We adjust the standard errors using the Newey and West (1987) methodology with lags equal to the number of days in the overlap.
 These regressions (available upon request), generate inferences very similar to those drawn from the results in Table 2.
+Some readers may also be interested in whether the term structure of VIX futures (i.e. the "Carry" of Koijen et al. (2018), or the "Roll Yield" of Bessembinder (2018)) influences our inferences.
+They do not.
+Full details of regressions that control for the term structure are provided in the Appendix.